Misinformation is not about Bad Facts: An Analysis of the Production and Consumption of Fringe Content: The Content: News Production and Sharing

 \subsubsection{Conclusion.}

 The linguistic signals captured by LIWC alone are insufficient for distinguishing extreme (far-right) publishers from moderate ones.
-Corroborated with the conclusion from \cref{subsec:coverage-trust}, this indicates little difference in what publishers of different political leanings produce.
+Corroborated with the conclusion from \cref{subsec:coverage-trust}, this indicates little difference in the content and topic of what publishers of different political leanings produce overall.